 The Eastern Neighborhoods PEIR determined that future development in the Plan Area may involve demolition or renovation of existing structures containing hazardous building materials.
 Some building materials commonly used in older buildings could present a public health risk if disturbed during an accident or during demolition or renovation of an existing building.
 Hazardous building materials addressed in the PEIR include asbestos, electrical equipment such as transformers and fluorescent light ballasts that contain PCBs or di (2 ethylhexyl) phthalate (DEHP), fluorescent lights containing mercury vapors, and lead-based paints.
 Asbestos and lead based paint may also present a health risk to existing building occupants if they are in a deteriorated condition.
 If removed during demolition of a building, these materials would also require special disposal procedures.
 The Eastern Neighborhoods PEIR identified a significant impact associated with hazardous building materials including PCBs, DEHP, and mercury and determined that that Mitigation Measure L-1: Hazardous Building Materials, as outlined below, would reduce effects to a less-than-significant level.
-Because the proposed development would involve renovation of the second floor of the existing building, Mitigation Measure L-1 would apply to the proposed project and is incorporated as Project Mitigation Measure 2: Hazardous Building Materials.
+Because the proposed development includes renovation of an existing building, Mitigation Measure L-1 would apply to the proposed project.
 See full text of Mitigation Measure L-1 in the Mitigation Measures Section below.